SU-HSDO/suhumsci/docs/Config.md

 the service that config_readonly provides.
 It will lock any config form _if_ the config lives in the repository _and_ the config is not being ignored by config_ignore.
 This allows the user to clone a view, but not make changes to a view if it lives in our product.

+## Site specific config
+We have a custom module [HS Config Prefix](../docroot/modules/humsci/hs_config_prefix) which will prefix all config entities created through the UI.
+When developing new content types, or various entities for the product, we want the prefix to be `hs_`.
+This will namespace our entities for global use.
+For site building on the production environment, we have a config split which sets the prefix to be `custm_`.
+This will allow us to differentiate which entities are in the product and which ones are on a particular site.